grucloud/grucloud/docusaurus/docs/aws/AwsModuleHowto.md

 npm init
 ```

-This package is not meant to be pusblished to NPM, hence set the _private_ package.json field to _false_
+This package is not meant to be pusblished to NPM, hence set the _private_ package.json field to _true_

 We'll install the module _@grucloud/module-aws-vpc_ that has been implemented in the last steps: